iGW-TU-Dresden/CMIP6_Climate_Projections_Script/README.md

 1. Setting paths and directories.
 2. Defining variables and the time window of interest.
 3. Downloading the datasets of interest.
-4. Preprocessing the NetCDF files for either a shapefile or a list of coordinates.
+4. Preprocessing the NetCDF files for a list of coordinates.

 ## About R and RStudio